 Major Gary McClain

-SHERIFF'S OFFICE DRUG TAKE-BACK DAY COLLECTION RESULTS: Jefferson County, Arkansas - April 29, 2021 - On this past Saturday, April 24, 2021, the Jefferson County Sheriff's Office along with the Tri-County Drug Task Force participated 20th National Drug Take-Back Day.
+SHERIFF'S OFFICE DRUG TAKE-BACK DAY COLLECTION RESULTS: Jefferson County, Arkansas - October 26, 2021 - On this past Saturday the Jefferson County Sheriff's Office along with the Tri-County Drug Task Force participated in the 22nd Arkansas Drug Take-Back Day.
 The event was part of the Drug Enforcement Administration (DEA) Drug Take-Back Initiative that is a national effort to safely collect and dispose of unwanted, unused, and/or expired prescription drugs.
-Citizens in Jefferson County turned in 180 pounds of prescription pills on Saturday hopefully eliminating the potential of drug abuse, misuse, addiction, theft, or overdose within their homes.
+The event was held at Super 1 Foods at 2800 S. Hazel in Pine Bluff.
+Citizens from in and around Jefferson County turned in 400 pounds of prescription pills hopefully eliminating the potential of drug abuse, misuse, addiction, theft, or overdose within their homes.

-Tri-County Drug Task Force Commander - Captain Yohance Brunson remarked on the event by saying, "The event was great a success.
-Despite CoVid-19 people came out to drop off their drugs because they know just how important this is for our community".
+Tri-County Drug Task Force Commander - Captain Yohance Brunson remarked on the event by saying, "The event was a huge success as a result of great team work and great partnerships.
+Collaboration with Super 1 Foods, the Arkansas Community Corrections, Exodus.Life, Community Empowerment Council, the Arkansas Drug Director's Office, and the Drug Enforcement Administration (DEA) made the event successful.
+Our community showed that despite CoVid-19 they came out to drop off their prescription drugs because they know just how important this is for our community".

-During last year's 19th DEA National Drug Take-Back that was conducted on October 24, 2020 a total of 4153 law enforcement agencies, participating at 4587 collection sites were responsible for the collection of 985,392 pounds (492.7 Tons) of prescription medications that were ultimately destroyed.
-Since the inception of the National Drug Take-Back Initiative there has been a total of 13,684,848 pounds (6842.4 Tons) of drugs collected and destroyed.
+During the last National Drug Take-Back that was conducted on April 24, 2021, nationally a total of 4425 law enforcement agencies, participating at 5060 collection sites were responsible for the collection of 839,543 pounds (420 Tons) of prescription medications that were ultimately destroyed.
+Since the inception of the National Drug Take-Back Initiative there have been a total of 14,524,391 pounds (7262 Tons) of drugs collected and destroyed.

-If you missed the 20th National Drug Take-Back Day...no worries!
+If you missed the Drug Take-Back Day event...no worries!
 We have secure daily collection bins available at the Jefferson County Sheriff's Office (410 East 2nd Ave, Pine Bluff, AR) as well as at Doctor's Orders Pharmacies (2302 West 28th Ave, Pine Bluff, AR and 7240 Sheridan Road, White Hall, AR).